The next role isn’t the hard part. Figuring out who you are without this one is.

 I already made the move and feel worse.
 What happened?

 You probably removed the structure without fully understanding what it was compensating for.
 The old role was quietly holding things in place: your sense of purpose, your daily identity, your social connections.
 Without it, those gaps become visible.
 That's not a sign you made the wrong choice.
-It's a sign there's deeper work to do, and now you have the space for it.
+It's a sign there's deeper work to do — and now you have the space for it.

 Next step

-The first session is free, 60 minutes, no obligations.
+It starts with a short, free fit call, about 15 minutes, no obligations.
 We use it to understand where you actually are and what kind of support makes sense right now.